Site Map: MAIN / A Reader's Journal, Vol. 2 Webpage Printer Ready

 A Book Review by Bobby Matherne ©2007

 To understand the cycles of human life, it is helpful to compare human life to the insects life, but one must always keep in mind that human life cycles are much longer.
 Whereas insects repeat the same life cycle over and over, humans evolve over long periods of time, so that the cycle of egg, caterpillar, chrysalis, and butterfly in humankind corresponds to cultural epochs.
 (A list of cultural epochs and dates can be found in this table.)
 Around 750 B.C. we entered the cultural epoch of the sentient soul in which we were directly connected to our senses and what constituted thinking for humans was a kind of instinctive clairvoyance or picture-consciousness.
 During that Greco-Roman epoch, the processes of intellectual or conceptual consciousness developed until about 1413 A. D. when humans entered the intellectual soul epoch with fully developed intellectual capabilities and a free self-awareness.
 The scholastic thinkers of thirteenth through fifteenth centuries helped enormously to bring this about.
 Since then we have entered the consciousness soul age where we are learning how to deal with our freedom and consciousness.
 As insects go through various stages of life during the course of one year, humans over thousands of years have gone through the stages of sentient soul, intellectual soul, and have now reached about the midpoint of the consciousness soul age.
-We have much to learn about human consciousness as we progress into this age, and learning about how we got where we are is one of the most important things we have to learn.
+In each age we build upon and continue to use the abilities of the previous ages; as we wend our way through this consciousness soul age, we have full use of our learnings from the sentient soul and intellectual soul ages.
+Our primary focus will be on human consciousness as we progress through this age, and learning about how we got here over the stepping stones of the previous ages is one of the most important things we have to learn.

 [page 3] As members of the human race, we have to find this inner sense of direction in the awareness that we belong to this or that century, which, in turn, has a special place in the total evolution of our planet, just as the month of September has a special place in the course of the year.
 In other words, we have to become aware of how our soul life will enter into our particular historical epoch.